onqtam/headjack/docs/why/1_MEDIA.md

 >
 > Infecting the young minds faster than bacteria" - [Black Eyed Peas](https://genius.com/Black-eyed-peas-where-is-the-love-lyrics#:~:text=Wrong%20information%20always%20shown%20by%20the%20media%0ANegative%20images%20is%20the%20main%20criteria%0AInfecting%20the%20young%20minds%20faster%20than%20bacteria)

+> "Always remember: corporate journalists are just dogs on a leash, hitmen for old money.
+They’ll never criticize their bosses or even mention them." - [Balaji Srinivasan](https://twitter.com/balajis/status/1657869478338912257)

 > "Freedom of the press is limited to those who own one." - [A. J. Liebling](https://www.goodreads.com/quotes/177973-freedom-of-the-press-is-limited-to-those-who-own)